ZeliangSu/SegmentPy/docs/installation.rst

 Frequent installation questions
 ---------------------------------

-Q: can SegmentPy run on Windows workstation?
+Q: Can SegmentPy run on a Windows workstation?

-A: Yes, SegmentPy can be used on Windows, if the MS-MPI (MPI for microsoft) is properly installed.
+A: Unfortunately, we could not at the current state garentee the performance on Windows machine.
+We recently gathered some expected behavior reports on Windows and are currently working on it.